djangoappengine

 Make sure you've installed the App Engine SDK.
 On Windows simply use the default installation path.
 On Linux you can put it in /usr/local/google_appengine.
 On MacOS it should work if you put it in your Applications folder.
 Alternatively, on all systems you can add the google_appengine folder to your PATH (not PYTHONPATH) environment variable.

+If you downloaded zip files then now's the time to unzip everything.
 The django-testapp folder contains a sample project to get you started.
-If you want to start a new project or port an existing Django project you can just copy the manage.py, settings.py, and app.yaml files into your project and adapt settings.py and app.yaml to your needs.
+If you want to start a new project or port an existing Django project you can just copy all ".py" and ".yaml" files from the root folder into your project and adapt settings.py and app.yaml to your needs.

 Copy the following folders into your project (e.g., django-testapp):